 In 2008, Varner earned his second all-region honor in the 400-meter hurdles after making a strong run at the Big Ten title in that event.
 Both 1,600-meter relays and the outdoor 400-meter relay each earned top five finishes at the Big Ten Championships.

 In 2007, Varner and the 400-meter relay team of Max Milder, Aaron Reed, Lee Elbert, Chaney, Jr. earned all-region honors.
 Chaney, Jr., Varner, Prince Riley and the 1,600-meter relay of David Pierre, Elbert, Varner and Riley all scored team points for Iowa at the Big Ten meet.

 Woody joined Iowa's full-time staff after serving as a volunteer assistant coach with the Hawkeye sprinters and middle distance runners in 2006.
 He also served as sports performance director and co-owner of Velocity Sports Performance in Cedar Rapids (2005-06).

-Woody was a four-time all-American at Northern Iowa, winning the 1997 NCAA title in the 400-meter hurdles.
+Woody was a four-time All-American at Northern Iowa, winning the 1997 NCAA title in the 400-meter hurdles.
 He was inducted into the Drake Relays Hall of Fame in 2002.
 He is the only athlete in Drake Relays history to win the Athlete of the Meet award in high school (1992) and college (1994).
 Woody earned a B.A. in public relations and communications from UNI in 1997, and is currently pursuing an M.A. in physical education with an exercise science emphasis.

 He served as assistant coach for men and women's track at UNI for five seasons (1997-2002).
 During that time the Panthers won six Missouri Valley Conference team titles, including the first-ever women's title in 2002.
-He coached one individual all-American and assisted in coaching two all-American relays.
+He coached one individual All-American and assisted in coaching two All-American relays.